Patriots’ Day 2026

 Patriots’ Day commemorates the Battle of Lexington on April 19, 1775.
 It has been celebrated as a state holiday since 1894, with Lexington Historical Society playing an instrumental role in persuading the Massachusetts Legislature to formally recognize it on a state level.
-Since 1969, it has been observed on the third Monday in April (April 21st in 2025, although this year most events will take place Saturday, April 19th, on the true anniversary).
+Since 1969, it has been observed on the third Monday in April (April 20th in 2026, although this year most Lexington events will take place Saturday, April 18th).

 Events and reenactments occur all weekend long in Lexington and the surrounding communities, and along the historic Battle Road in Minute Man National Historical Park.
-Visit www.lex250.org for more information on outside events.
-You can find Lexington History Museums’ offerings below!
+You can find our offerings below!

 Patriots’ Day Week Open Hours at the Museums